anhcraft/config/docs/Internal.md

     Type actualType = ((ParameterizedType) superclass).getActualTypeArguments()[0];
 }
 ```
 - Not all classes are extendable, especially when developers want to work with external classes.
 So, some library introduces a type resolver (e.g in Gson, it is called TypeToken).
-The type resolver can capture type using Super Type Tokens trick.
+The type resolver can capture type using Super Type Tokens trick
 ```java
 public abstract class TypeResolver<T> {
     public final Type capture() {